NCAR/MPAS-Workflow/README.md

 `CleanHofx.csh`: used to generate `CleanHofX*.csh` scripts, which clean `HofX` working directories (e.g., `Verification/fc/*`) in order to reduce experiment disk resource requirements.

-`forecast.csh`: used to generate all forecast scripts, e.g., `Forecast.csh` and `ExtendedMeanFC.csh`, which execute `mpas_atmosphere` for a command-line-argument controlled time duration and state output interval.
-Takes `Variational` analyses or external analyses processed as cold-start initial conditions (IC) as inputs.

 `HofX.csh`: used to generate all `HofX*` scripts, e.g., `HofXBG.csh`, `HofXMeanFC.csh`, and
 `HofXEnsMeanBG.csh`.
 Each of those executes the `mpasjedi_hofx3d` application.
 Templated w.r.t. the input state directory and prefix, allowing it to read any forecast state written through the